Capleugh/monster_shop_solo/README.md

 ```

 ## Authorization
-We implemented `before_action`s and namespacing as part of the authorization limit functionality to authorized users
+We implemented `before_action`s and namespacing as part of the authorization to limit functionality to authorized users.

 ```
   namespace :merchant  do
     get '/', to: 'dashboard#show'